COVID-19 Vaccine FAQ

 Where can I get vaccinated?

-- Hundreds of healthcare facilities around Georgia are enrolled as COVID-19 vaccine providers.
-These providers include public health departments, hospitals, long-term care facilities, primary care providers, pharmacies, etc.
+- Hundreds of healthcare facilities around Georgia are providing vaccine, including public health departments, hospitals, long-term care facilities, primary care providers, pharmacies, etc.

 If I’ve already had COVID-19 and recovered, should I still get vaccinated?